J0hn1975/Milestone-Project-One-Reef/README.md

 Actual tests:
 > 1. Home, Bio, Media and Bookings nav links all go to the correct pages.
 Clicking the Reef brand logo navigates back to the Home page from each page.
-> 2. The nav collaspses to a burger menu, which pushes the content down when clicked on.
+> 2. The nav collapses to a burger menu, which pushes the content down when clicked on.
 All nav links work as expected here too.
-> 3. The 4 audio tracks all play when clicked on desktop and mobile devices.
+> 3. The 4 audio tracks all play when clicked on the desktop and mobile devices.
 > 4. All videos on the Media play when clicked on on both mobile and desktop devices
-> 5. The Learn More and Watch More buttons go the the Bio and Media pages respectively
+> 5. The Learn More and Watch More buttons go to the Bio and Media pages respectively
 > 6. When clicking on Buy Tickets and Merchandise button the Shopping Cart modal loads on both desktop and mobile devices
 > 7. All pages are responsive.
 > 8. The main (latest video) on the Home Page plays loads and plays on both desktop and mobile devices
-> 10. Each of the four nav links and logo brand text color change to white when clicked / hovered on.
+> 10. Each of the four nav links and logo brand text colour change to white when clicked/hovered on.
-> 11. A 404 error page will be displayed in the event of a incorrect URL being entered.
+> 11. A 404 error page will be displayed in the event an incorrect URL is entered.
 The standard nav can be used to navigate back to the site pages.
-> 12. The Spotify, You Tube and Twitter social links go to there respective pages, each opening in a separate tab
+> 12. The Spotify, YouTube and Twitter social links go to their respective pages, each opening in a separate tab

 Overall results:
 > * The above physical tests passed on each device they were tested on.